erisjacey/blog/posts/travel/japan-2023/shiga-kogen-skiing-1.md

 Both meals, contrary to our previous ryokan stay, were served buffet-style, and seemed to have both local and international options.
 All in all, this was a welcome change, because even after our dinner yesterday, I was starting to miss the more western flavours a little more.
 Being able to control my portions was definitely needed as well, as my appetite was on the smaller side considering my health.

+According to Megan, the breakfasts here had been the best she'd ever had.

 ![breakfast](/images/posts/travel/japan-2023/shiga-kogen-skiing-1/breakfast.jpg)

 # Preparing to ski